shadowimmage/shadowimmage.github.io/content/project/RTTApp/index.md

 ### Developement Status

 This project is ongoing development.
-Project details are in the project [readme][1].
+Progress details are in the project [readme][1].

 ## Technologies